louisnw01/lightweight-charts-python/docs/source/docs.md

 ```
 ___

-## `WxChart`
+## WxChart
 `parent: wx.Panel` | `volume_enabled: bool`

-The WxChart object allows the use of charts within a `wx.Frame` object, and has similar functionality to the `Chart` object for manipulating data, configuring and styling.
+The WxChart object allows the use of charts within a `wx.Frame` object, and has similar functionality to the `Chart` and `ChartAsync` objects for manipulating data, configuring and styling.

+Callbacks can be recieved through the Wx event loop, using an [API](#how-to-use-callbacks) class that uses **syncronous** methods instead of **asyncronous** methods.
 ___

 ### `get_webview`